Julia Windmiller

 Research interests

-The Intertropical Convergence Zone (ITCZ) is a crucial region on Earth where heavy precipitation occurs, and it's a fascinating aspect of our planet's climate that can be seen clearly from space (check out, for example, NASA Worldview).
-Satellite images reveal that the ITCZ changes significantly from one day to the next.
-I aim at gaining a deeper understanding of this changing pattern by using modern observation methods, advancements in scientific theories, and the latest climate models.
+The Intertropical Convergence Zone (ITCZ) is a crucial region for the Earth's climate.
+It is characterised by heavy precipitation and can be clearly seen from space (see e.g. NASA Worldview).
+Satellite images show that the ITCZ varies greatly from day to day, from almost cloudless to densely overcast, from almost still to hurricane force.
+My goal is to better understand these changing patterns by combining modern observation methods, advances in scientific theories and the latest climate models.

 Publications